-While the inventory contains some minor fluctuations, there has consistently been vacant registered single-detached lots available within the Region of Waterloo throughout this time period (an average year-end inventory of 2,393 / 8,392 if draft approved lots are included).
+- While the inventory contains some minor fluctuations, it clearly demonstrates a substantial inventory of vacant lots for single-detached units has remained consistently available within the Region of Waterloo throughout this time period - Since 2006, there has been an average year-end inventory of 2,393 vacant registered singledetached lots.
+This inventory increases to 8,392 if draft approved single-detached lots are included.